REX2626/Astro-Attack/README.md

 Add PlayerShip type hint to game.player

 Fix objects jumping in and out of mini map

+Test if using Surface.fblits is faster (for drawing stars)

 ### Other
 Enemy stations can only respawn reinforcements once or twice